c-blake/ndup/README.md

 enough" near duplicate detectors (false negative rates).

-Meanwhile, in a weak sense, the entire document set notionally relates "somehow" (being about the same "super topic").
-This topical similarity affords studying false discovery rate controls from "tight similarity" all the way to "very loose".
-The 9200 document size is small enough to enable rapid idea iteration yet also large enough to be relevant for performance on larger data sets.
-E.g.
+Meanwhile, in a weak sense, the entire document set notionally relates "somehow" (being "About The Internet").
+This topical similarity enables studying false discovery rate controls from "tight similarity" all the way to "very loose".
-9200^2/2=43e6 naive file comparisons which show off the power of the inverted index optimization (over 500X less work with default parameters).
+9200 documents is small enough to enable rapid idea iteration yet big enough to be performance-relevant.
+E.g. 9200^2/2=43e6 naive file comparisons shows off the inverted index optimization (over 500X less work with default parameters).

 As mentioned in "Choices" and "Core Idea" above, evaluation is hard since there is neither a fully objective answer and there may be several axes of degrees of